 Improvement of inlet dike Mijzenpolder

-Parts of the storage basin dikes around the Mijzenpolder have failed and must be improved.
-The high water board will ensure that the quays once again meet the safety requirements for the next 20 to 30 years.
+Parts of the buoy dikes around the Mijzenpolder have failed and must be improved.
+The company JP Schilder BV from Ursem will start work on Monday, October 20, and expects - depending on the weather - to complete the work in January 2026.
+The high water board will ensure that the quay again meets the safety requirements for the next 20 to 30 years.

 What will happen?

 The problem with the Mijzenpolderdijk is that it is 'inwardly unstable' in some places.
-This means that there is too much risk that the dike could slide off in the direction of the polder during high storage basin (ringvaart) water in combination with heavy rainfall.
-The most obvious solution is to make the inner side of the dike flatter and to widen the retaining wall by adding soil.
+This means that there is too much risk that the dike could slide off in the direction of the polder during high storage basin water and heavy rainfall.
+The most obvious solution is to make the dike more slender on the inside and to widen the support verge by adding soil.
 This is not always possible because there are buildings relatively close to the dike.
 In those places we will make the dike more stable by raising the inner shoulder.
 At homes northeast of Schermerhorn and along the polder on the north side of the Mijzenpolder we will install sheet piling.

 Who do we work with?

-We are making arrangements with the municipalities of Koggenland and Alkmaar to prevent traffic congestion during the work.
+We make arrangements with the municipalities of Koggenland and Alkmaar to prevent traffic congestion during the execution of the work.

 Where does the project take place?